Skip to content

 2. Ensure you use apt-get update && apt-get install -y curl in a single RUN instruction.
 Explain why this is important for layer caching.

-3. Build and run the container interactively (-it) with the bash command.
+3. Build and run the container interactively with -it and the bash command.

 4. Inside the container, prove you are running as root by typing whoami.